2 people favorited this theater

 There is a decorative fin-sign over the entrance and the auditorium runs parallel to the street.
 The 1,000 seat capacity was all on a single floor.
 There were decorative grilles on each side of the 40 feet wide proscenium opening.
 The Ritz Cinema was equipped with a Compton 2Manual/4Rank organ which had an illuminated console located on a lift in the orchestra pit.
 It was opened by noted organist Reginald Foort.
 Union Cinemas were taken over by Associated British Cinemas(ABC) in October 1937.

 The Ritz Cinema was taken over by Mecca Ltd. on 28th June 1965 and closed as a cinema on 17th July 1965.
-It was converted into a Mecca Bingo Club and remains in this use today as the Ritz Bingo Club.
+It was converted into a Mecca Bingo Club and remained in this use in later years as the Ritz Bingo Club, which closed in 2008.

 Just login to your account and subscribe to this theater